 In 1871, a whaling disaster in the Arctic hastened the end of the U.S. whaling industry as ice shipwrecked 33 whale ships.

-Expanding ice crushed and mangled some vessels before the 1,219 seamen and their families escaped.
+Expanding ice crushed and mangled some of the vessels before the 1,219 seamen and their families escaped.

 By then, petroleum products had already begun to replace whale oil.
 The whaling fleet in the North Pacific had dwindled to 40 ships, down from a high of 292 in 1846.
-Most came from New Bedford, a few from Edgartown, Mass., New London, Conn., the West Coast and Hawaii.
+Most came from New Bedford, Mass., while a few sailed out of Edgartown, Mass., and New London, Conn.
+The rest were from the West Coast and Hawaii.

 The Whaling Disaster